Big Play in the Bay: UVA Darden Blazes New Paths in San Francisco Bay Area

 By Jay Hodgkins

-ModCloth CEO Matt Kaness (MBA ’02) sits in his company’s headquarters on the edge of San Francisco’s Financial District and remembers when he graduated from the University of Virginia Darden School of Business, back when you could count the number of new Darden graduates taking jobs in the Bay Area on one hand.
+Matt Kaness (MBA ’02), then CEO of ModCloth*, sat in the company’s headquarters on the edge of San Francisco’s Financial District on a bright August day and remembered when he graduated from the University of Virginia Darden School of Business, back when you could count the number of new Darden graduates taking jobs in the Bay Area on one hand.

 Not anymore.
 More than 25 graduates from Darden’s Class of 2017 landed in the Bay Area this year.
 The total number of Darden alumni in the region now reaches almost 700, making it one of the largest nodes in the School’s global network.